 If you haven’t got the time to deal with a complaint straight away, simply put that in a reply and aim to get back to the customer as quickly as possible.
 You should never try to pretend the complaint hasn’t happened by deleting posts or comments, as this can cause even more problems.

-It could ultimately end up that the fact you’ve deleted a post results in a more negative view of your brand that the complaint did in the first place.
+Deleting a post could create a more negative view of your brand than the complaint did in the first place.
 You send the wrong message by deleting complaints, suggesting that customer feedback doesn’t matter, which is not the message ecommerce brands – or any brand – wants to be sending.